Rules and Regulations

 If there is a balance remaining on the student's account after all aid is returned, a billing statement will be issued.
 Payment is due upon receipt.

-The federal formula for the return of Title IV funds is available upon request from the M Center in Carnegie Hall.
+The federal formula for the return of Title IV funds is available upon request from the Financial Aid Office in Carnegie Hall.

 In keeping with government regulations and Mills policy, financial aid recipients must make satisfactory academic progress toward a degree or certificate in order to receive institutional, federal, and/or state aid.
 Progress is monitored each semester in accordance with the policy outlined below.